sddevelopment-be/document-generation/README.md

 Example generated documents can be found here: [./examples/](./examples/) Details and tech stack in the description.

+## Releases

+### Docker Images
+Docker images are automatically pushed to DockerHub.
+Check out the latest version here: [DockerHub Releases](https://hub.docker.com/repository/docker/sddevelopmentbe/docgen/general)

+### Sources and Examples
+The sources and examples used to create and test the container Releases can be found on our [github releases page](Releases are powered by tagging specific points of history in a repository. )

 ## Purpose

 As software development professionals, we are often asked to write down documentation to detail what we did or how we did it.
 Most developers I know dislike using tools for "normal people" to  achieve this goal.
 We prefer to write our specs and documentation close to our code (same editor, or using terminal editors).